 What advantages does this Service for NetX offer?
 Take for example, a manufacturer that uses NetX to store all product imagery, while also maintaining an Ecommerce store for retail — that Ecommerce store can integrate into NetX via Web Services.
 This integration can provide for automatic requests for product image shots in all necessary sizes, such as regular, thumbnail and zoom shots.
 Another potential use for the Web Service API is automatic importing of new assets.
 If assets bound for storage in the repository originate from an asset creation system, Web Services can be employed to automatically import those assets without the need to manually add them to NetX.

 Additionally, the Developer Toolkit also provides access to other API formats, including RSS (and MRSS), JSON and XML objects using REST URL calls.
 These interfaces are even easier to use, allowing Web developers to build scripts with DAM-data using popular libraries such as JQuery.

 DAM is a Platform

 As databases have become like legos to be plugged into various enterprise apps — so too, the DAM will become a ubiquitous component in tomorrow’s enterprise.

-Many companies think of DAM as a web-enabled file server.
+Many companies think of DAM as a Web-enabled file server.
 It’s a lot more than that.
 Some use a DAM to manage their marketing materials.
 But it can be a lot bigger than that.
-Yes, DAM can provide storage, management, organization, and distribution.
+Sure, DAM can provide storage, management, organization, and distribution.
 But think bigger.

 DAM is a platform.

-NetXposure has provided a Web Services SOAP API for many years.
+NetX has provided a Web Services SOAP API for many years.
 Recently, this was further augmented with REST-based services that make integration much easier to implement and utilize.
-Using popular libraries like JQuery, any Content Management System can publish data directly from the NetXposure DAM.
+Using popular libraries like JQuery, any Content Management System can publish data directly from the NetX DAM.